 - Just prior to your session and during your session:

-- Log into the virtual meeting platform 15 minutes prior to the start of the session.
+- Log into the virtual meeting platform and join your session 15 minutes prior to the start of the session.

 - Silence or power off your phone.